dof-dss/nicsdru_unity/README.md

 Taking uregni as an example, the database dump can be downloaded from Platform.sh using the 'platform db:dump' command and selecting 'Software-responsive' and 'uregni'.

-Files may be downloaded from Platform.sh using the 'platform mount:download' command and selecting 'Software-responsive' and 'public_html/sites/uregni/files' (or whichever directory appropriate for your site).
+Files may be downloaded from Platform.sh using the 'platform mount:download' command, selecting 'Software-responsive' and then download files from 'public_html/sites/<sitename>/files' e.g. for ODSCNI files would be downloaded from 'public_html/sites/odscni/files'.
-In the case of Uregni, this process should then be repeated for 'public_html/sites/uregni.gov.uk/files'.

-The downloaded files should be placed in the imports/files directory e.g. imports/files/sites/uregni (this directory name should match the one under web/sites).
+The downloaded files should be placed in the imports/files directory e.g. imports/files/sites/odscni.
-Note that the path './imports/files/sites/uregni/files/styles' should exist.
-Also for uregni, there should be another set of files at './imports/files/sites/uregni.gov.uk'.

 ## Migrating a site for the first time